 The widespread allegations of misappropriation and misuse of the CSDF lead the complainants to conclude that the CSDF is failing to address the needs of communities impacted by the operations of ArcelorMittal.
-Moreover, the complainants argue that ArcelorMittal is not properly informing neighbouring communities about its operations and the possible impacts on these communities.
-Additionally, the complainants have concerns about the use of 100 pick-up trucks that were donated by ArcelorMittal to the Liberian government in 2008.
+Moreover, the complainants arque that Arcelor Mittal is not properly informing neighbouring communities about its operations and the possible impacts on these communities.
+Additionally, the complainants have concerns about the use of 100 pick-up trucks that were donated by

+ArcelorMittal to the Liberian government in 2008.
 Although the trucks were allegedly intended to support agricultural activities, the complainants found them to be mostly in the hands of Liberian government officials.

 The complaint was filed with the Dutch NCP, but because ArcelorMittal is headquartered in Luxembourg, the Dutch NCP, after consulting with the complainants, forwarded the complaint to the Luxembourgian NCP.
-However, the Dutch NCP did offer to assist the Luxembourgian NCP with the procedural and the mediation aspects of the process.
+In so doing, the Dutch NCP offered to assist the Luxembourgian NCP in handling the complaint.